-Are you planning a visit to Universal Studios?
-Our one day Universal Studios itinerary will help you enjoy all the best rides and attractions, and help you plan your day at the Universal Orlando theme park.
+Are you planning a visit to Universal Studios Florida?
+This 1-day Universal Studios touring plan itinerary will help you enjoy all the best rides and attractions, and plan an awesome day at the Universal Orlando theme park.

-Universal Express Pass is a paid upgraded ticket that allows guests to skip the lines at the most popular attractions.
-Express Pass is included in your stay at some of the on-site resorts or you can purchase this as an add-on.
+Universal Express Pass is a paid upgraded ticket that allows guests to skip the regular lines at the most popular attractions.
+Express Pass is included in your stay at some of the on-site resorts, we took advantage of this at Hard Rock Hotel, or you can purchase this as an add-on.

 If you are visiting on a busy day the Universal Express Pass will save you from waiting in long lines.
 Read more in this article Universal Express Pass: Everything You Need to Know.